-If you’re married and don’t work, did you know you can still have an IRA?
+If you’re married and don’t earn an income, did you know you can still have an IRA?

-It doesn’t matter if you’re unemployed, a stay-at-home-spouse, or run your own part-time business–you qualify for a Spousal IRA.
+It doesn’t matter if you’re unemployed, a stay-at-home-spouse, or run your own part-time business, you qualify for a spousal IRA or Individual Retirement Account.

 Also see: 10 IRA Facts Everyone Should Know